Non-equilibrium pathways between cluster morphologies in active phase separation: necking, rupture and cavitation: Results

 To investigate convergence, Fig.~\ref{fig:A2Nc}(a) shows averaged reactive trajectories for various $N_c$ for parameters A2.
 Each curve comes from a single (representative) run of the FFS algorithm, which yields $N_c$ reactive trajectories.
 Then $s$ and $d$ are averaged over the ensembles at each milestone. {For the slab to droplet direction, there are significant run-to-run fluctuations of these averaged trajectories for $N_c \leq 8000$, but the results for the largest $N_c=16000$ are robust.} This slow convergence indicates that $s$ is not a good reaction co-ordinate in this direction: it does not capture the bubbles that form inside the slab, which are implicated in the non-equilibrium mechanism.

 Another way to see this effect is to measure the effective sample size for the reactive trajectories obtained from FFS.
 This quantity, defined in Appendix~\ref{app:neff}, measures how many configurations from the first milestone contribute significantly to the sampled ensemble of reactive trajectories.
 It may be viewed as an approximation to the number of independent initial configurations that contribute to the sampled trajectories.
-For large $N_c$, it should grow linearly with $N_c$.
+For large $N_c$, {it grows linearly} with $N_c$.

-Results are shown in Fig.~\ref{fig:A2Nc}(b,c). {The results for the droplet-to-slab transition indicate that the FFS is converged, with hundreds of independent trajectories obtained from each run.
+Results are shown in Fig.~\ref{fig:A2Nc}(b,c).
+The results for the droplet-to-slab transition indicate {excellent FFS performance}, with hundreds of independent trajectories obtained from each run.
 However, the effective sample sizes $N_{\rm eff}$ are significantly smaller for the slab-to-droplet transition, which has $N_{\rm eff} <5$ for $N_c \leq 4000$.
 This indicates that the sampled trajectories are highly correlated, which explains the significant sample-to-sample fluctuations in this regime.
 The relatively poor performance in this case indicates that the roundness $s$ is not a perfect reaction co-ordinate.
-In particular, it is not sensitive to small bubbles in the slab, which do affect the transition.
-Nevertheless, results for the largest values of $N_c$ are consistent with linear growth of $N_{\rm eff}$, and the FFS run yields many independent trajectories.
-The results of Fig.~\ref{fig:A2Nc}(a) also indicate convergence to two distinct averaged pathways, which are robust results of our calculations.}
+In particular, it is not sensitive to small bubbles in the slab, which do affect the transition. {Even so, we stress that even in this case a single run of the FFS algorithm at $N_c = 16000$ yields more than 15 independent trajectories; the results are robust between completely independent runs of the algorithm, as illustrated for example by the sizes of the error bars in Fig.~\ref{fig:rate}.
+We recall from Fig.~\ref{fig:rate} that the rate for these rare events is over order $10^{-9}$, each microscopic particle hops between lattice sites with rate $D_E$ between $10$ and $50$, and the systems contain of order $4000$ particles.
+Obtaining 10-20 reactive trajectories in such a system is not a simple task; it is a strength of the FFS algorithm that this can be achieved despite $s$ being a far-from-perfect reaction co-ordinate.}

+The significant difference in the quality of the equilibrium reaction coordinate $s$ as the FFS order parameter between the two directions is itself a strong indicator of different underlying transition mechanisms: the effectiveness of the co-ordinate $s$ in the droplet-to-slab direction implies an equilibrium-like transition, while poorer performance in the slab-to-droplet direction indicates the existence of other independent transition pathways.